prhero/prhero/README.md

 1. View PR's with a file tree explorer to see what's changed.
 2. Rich diffs using VSCode's monaco editor.
 3. Support for commenting (eventually).

-PRHero is bringing the file tree and rich diff experience to your browser for any pull request on GitHub.
-You don't have to clone the code to see it.
-It's brought about by my current frustrations with the GitHub pull request review experience and my desire to have a fully in browser workflow for reviewing PR's.

 ### Try it out